ablanco/flixel-tiled-tutorial/README.md

 ## Build and test

-After [installing the environment](http://haxeflixel.com/documentation/install-haxeflixel/), you just need to run something like this
+After [installing the environment](http://haxeflixel.com/documentation/install-haxeflixel/), you just need to run something like this:

     lime test linux